reutapel/reutapel.github.io/_teaching/project_advisor.md

 ---

 Project advisor for design projects in machine learning, Undergraduate students (B.Sc).
-The projects were focused on natural language processing in the persuasion domain.
+\nThe projects were focused on natural language processing in the persuasion domain.